esphill/qiz235_Insight/README.md

-### 2、Then read the log line by line, process the data and write the information if a session is over.
+### 2、Read the log line by line, process the data and write the information if a session is over

    When reading a line, what we need to do is: